WebAssembly/spec/spectec/test-prose/TEST.md

 Step_pure/handler
 1. Pop all values val* from the top of the stack.
-2. Assert: Due to validation, YetE (a handler is now on the top of the stack).
+2. Assert: Due to validation, a handler is now on the top of the stack.
 3. Exit from HANDLER_.
 4. Push the values val* to the stack.